OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

 As a result, it's driven by the exact same `properties` file.

-To see how to interact with the buttons (to start and stop the logging for example, or to shutdown the whole server), look for the variables named `buttonOne` and `buttonTwo`.
+To see how to interact with the buttons (to start and stop the logging for example, or to shutdown the whole server), look for the variables named `pbmOne` and `pbmShift`.

 Implements `simple-click`, `double-click`, and `long-click`.